TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 ## ComputedFrom concept

-> Note: This chapter needs improvement to clarify the mentioned concepts' features and usage,
+> Note: This chapter needs improvement to clarify the mentioned concepts and examples,
 > and conform to instructions in [Writing tutorial articles](Writing-tutorial-articles)

-Persisting the computed data is done by developing the data source that computes the data (usually an `SqlQueryable`), and saving the result into the database table.
+Persisting the computed data is done by developing the data source that computes the data (usually an SqlQueryable), and saving the result into the database table (Entity).

-Rhetos contains concepts that help automate the implementation:
+Rhetos contains concepts that help automate the implementation.
-`KeepSynchronized`, `KeyProperties`, `ChangesOnLinkedItems`, `ChangesOnChangedItems`, `ChangesOnBaseItem` and `ChangesOnReferenced`.
+**ComputedFrom** concept defines that some data on an entity is computed form the given data source.

 The following examples are taken from [Bookstore](https://github.com/Rhetos/Bookstore) demo application, available on GitHub.